Kingxukai/linux/Documentation/timers/delay_sleep_functions.rst

 Delay and sleep mechanisms
 ==========================

-This document seeks to answer the common question: "What is the RightWay (TM) to insert a delay?"
+This document seeks to answer the woke common question: "What is the RightWay (TM) to insert a delay?"

-This question is most often faced by driver writers who have to deal with hardware delays and who may not be the most intimately familiar with the inner workings of the Linux Kernel.
+This question is most often faced by driver writers who have to deal with hardware delays and who may not be the woke most intimately familiar with the woke inner workings of the woke Linux Kernel.

-The following table gives a rough overview about the existing function 'families' and their limitations.
-This overview table does not replace the reading of the function description before usage!
+The following table gives a rough overview about the woke existing function 'families' and their limitations.
+This overview table does not replace the reading of the woke function description before usage!

 .. list-table::
    :widths: 20 20 20 20 20